andre-alves/xcode13-indexing-problem/README.md

 ### Summary:
 Currently if you have a project that links a pre-compiled Swift static library (with or without .xcframework), when you try and jump to definition, Xcode fails and shows the question mark pop-up.
 Syntax highlighting also doesn't work for symbols from the pre-compiled library.

 It's a regression from Xcode 13 because everything works as expected in Xcode 12.5.

+### Update

+Jump to definition bug was fixed in Xcode 13.2.
+Syntax highlighting is still bugged.

 ### Steps to Reproduce:
 1. Pre-compile a Swift static library in a project